johnchque/johnchque.com-v3/src/content/notes/react expo.md

 ---
 layout: notes
-title: September 2025
+title: React Expo notes
 date: 2025-09-10
 updated: 2025-09-16
-category: Now
+category: Learning
 ---

 To install an older version of the sdk